Bolognese has long been a favourite dinner in our house.

 In your food processor (or with a knife if you have the patience!), pulse the mushrooms until you get a fine chop.
 Add the mushrooms to the onion mix in the hot saucepan.
 Stir them in well to coat in onion mixture.

-Add in the lentils, plus the stock, tomato paste and red wine then stir well to combine.
+Add in the lentils, tomato paste and red wine then stir well to combine.

 Meanwhile, in the food processor blitz or grate the vegetables, spinach and beans.
 Add in the pasata to help bring the mix all together.
 Process more or less depending on how smooth you want your sauce.